Skip to main content

 • literal

-4. In parsing/Test_parsing.ml, add in 'X' to dump_tree_sitter_cst_lang.
+4. In /src/parsing/Test_parsing.ml, add in LANG to dump_tree_sitter_cst_lang.
 You can look to the other languages as reference to what code to add.

-5. Create a file parsing/Parse_X_tree_sitter.ml.
+5. Create a file parsing/Parse_LANG_tree_sitter.ml.
 Add basic functionality to define the function parse and import module Parse_tree_sitter_helpers.
-You can look at csharp and kotlin files in order to get a better idea of how to define the parse file function, but this file should contain something similar to:
+You can look at csharp and Kotlin files to get a better idea of how to define the parse file function, but this file should contain something similar to:

 module H = Parse_tree_sitter_helpers